Discover ten famous foods in London that you should not miss during your trip to the UK.

 Where to eat Chicken Tikka Masala in London

-Start your London Indian food journey on Brick Lane where there is a cluster of Indian restaurants.
+Start your London Indian food journey on Brick Lane, one of London’s best-known streets and the location of a cluster of Indian restaurants.
 Alternatively, head to the charmingly eccentric India Club on The Strand for a slap-up Indian meal at rock-bottom prices.

 This quickly became a routine and Anna invited a few friends to join her for food and gossip.
 Thus, a new social event was born and this light food evolved into the more elaborate fare that we are used to today.